The Decline of Home Cooking: What’s Stopping Us

 Why Do So Many People Not Like Their Own Cooking?

-While some people love to cook and take pride in their culinary creations, others may not be as confident in their cooking abilities and may not like their own cooking.
-There are several reasons why this may be the case, which we will explore in this essay.
+While some people love to cook and take pride in their culinary creations, others may not be as confident in their abilities and may not like their own cooking.
+This essay will explore several reasons why this may be the case.

-People may not like their cooking because they have high expectations.
+High Expectations People may not like their cooking because they have high expectations.
 Cooking is a creative process, and like any art form, it has a subjective element.
+If the food doesn't match what they imagined, especially after a previous success, it can feel disappointing.

 Why Do Some People Fear Cooking for Others?